cozy/cozy-bar/README.md

 3. Add the routes

-These routes allow to display the AI assistant.
+These routes allow to display the search and AI assistant dialogs.

 ```jsx
 import { BarRoutes } from 'cozy-bar'